Whole hog barbecue: Modern

-Description
+Preparation

-Hogs being placed on a rack at B's Barbecue.
+Hogs being placed on a barbecue pit in Greenville, North Carolina.

-Whole hog barbecue involves slow-smoking an entire hog over a barbecue pit.
-The pit is either dug into the earth, or it is a wide, shallow container built above the ground.
-Barbecue pits are often made of cinder blocks.
-The pit is filled with wood charcoal for smoking the meat.
-Wood is burned in a nearby fireplace or a "burn barrel", made from a repurposed metal drum, to produce the charcoal.
+Whole hog barbecue involves slow-cooking an entire pig over a barbecue pit.
+The pit is either made by digging into the earth, or by building a wide, shallow container above the ground.
+Cinder blocks are often used to build such barbecue pits, although some pits are made out of other materials such as bricks or steel.
+The pit is filled with charcoal, which is traditionally made by burning wood in a nearby fireplace or a "burn barrel" made from a repurposed metal drum.
+Gas-fired pits are more commonly used by new barbecue restaurants, and many existing restaurants have switched to using gas as fuel instead of wood.

-Bacon hogs, breeds of pig with more muscle and less fat, are generally preferred for barbecue.
-The hog is dressed and split open before it is laid on a rack over top of the barbecue pit.
-The backbone of the pig may be cracked and the head may be split to ensure that its entire body lays flat over the pit.
-As it cooks, the fat melts into liquid and pools in the center of the hog, causing the meat to cook in its own fat, similar to the process of making confit.
-The hog is cooked skin down for the first half of the smoking process before being flipped upside down to cook muscle-fat side down until it is finished.
-The meat is generally not basted or dressed in barbecue sauce while it is cooking, although in some cases a dry rub may be used to season the meat before cooking.
+The hog is dressed or gralloched, meaning the internal organs and inedible parts are removed, and the carcass is split open.
+The split pig is placed on a rack over top of the barbecue pit.
+The backbone of the pig may be cracked and the head may be split open to ensure that its entire body lays flat.
+The meat is generally not basted or dressed in barbecue sauce while it is being cooked, although in some cases a dry rub may be used to season the meat before cooking.